Modi1987/iiwaPy/README.md

 # iiwaPy

-A python librarry used to control KUKA iiwa robots, the 7R800 and the 14R820, from an external computer using python 2.7.
+A python library to control KUKA iiwa robots, the 7R800 and the 14R820, from an external computer using python 2.7.

-Using the iiwaPy the utilizer can control the iiwa robot from his/her computer without a need for programming  the industerial manipulator.
+Using the iiwaPy the utilizer can control the iiwa robot from his/her computer without a need for programming  the industrial manipulator.

 A basic knowledge of using python is required.